 - America: History of Our Nation by Prentice Hall (grade 8)

-Spanish is offered three periods per week for students in grades 6-8.
+Spanish, French, or Latin is offered two periods per week for students in grades 6-8.
 The curriculum is personalized using the Rosetta Stone Foundations Program.
 Students are assigned a license and work at an individualized pace in developing lanugage skills through a predefined sequence and method using sounds, images, and text.
 Students participate in interactive language instruction leveled to their learning progress.

-Students fully employ technology in all core subjects and have class sets of Chromebooks to have a 1:1 ratio as technology is incorporated into the middle school learning environment.
-Students attend computer lab once per week for instruction on various technology applications, coding and to improve their keyboarding speed.
+Students fully employ technology in all core subjects and utilize class sets of Chromebooks to have a 1:1 ratio as technology is incorporated into the middle school learning environment.
+Students attend computer lab once weekly for instruction on various technology applications, coding, and to improve keyboarding speed.

 Academic Enrichment/Middle School Electives

-Middle school electives are a highlight and offere students the opportunity to participate in a variety of options that develop their unique gifts and talents.
+Middle school electives are a highlight and offer students the opportunity to participate in a variety of options that develop their unique gifts and talents.

 - Grade 6 students choose a music elective for the year: Band or Choir.

-- Grade 7 students spend a semester studying the Junior Achievement Biztown Curriculum and attend Biztown for a real-world business simulation at the World Congress Center in the spring semester
+- Grade 7 students spend a semester studying the Junior Achievement Biztown Curriculum and participate in additional application activities in the Spring semester.

-- Grade 8 students study the Junior Achievement Finance Park curriculum for a semester and go to Finance Park at the World Congress Center for a culminating experience in the spring semester.
+- Grade 8 students study the Junior Achievement Finance Park curriculum for a semester and participate in additional application activities in the Spring semester.